coraliemuller/metanetmap/docs/overview.rst

 - **Step 2: Match metabolomic data vs. conversion_datatable**

   Metabolites from metabolomics that did not match in the previous step will be tested here.
 Duplicate checks will be performed, since multiple columns from the metabolomic inputs will be tested for the same metabolite (i.e., within a single row).
 It is therefore possible that several identifiers of the conversion table match the same metabolite.
-In this case, the matches will be merged in the output table, separated by ``AND``.
+In this case, the matches will be merged in the output table, separated by ``_AND_``.
+  For example, the UNIQUE-ID **CPD-17381** and the COMMON-NAME **roquefortine C** are identifiers that correspond to the same metabolite.
+In this case, it will be written as **CPD-17381 _AND_ roquefortine C**.

   Only matches are provided as outputs.
 Non-matching identifiers for a given metabolite will be excluded from MetaNetMap outputs to improve readability.